piotrmp/finding_reliable_sources/README.md

 **Creating a search index using sparse vector represnetations**

 This is an alternative to the previous approach, using bag-of-words representation ranked through Okapi BM25 function.
 The implementation in in ```sparse_indexer/do_index.py``` is indexing the source psudo-documents in [Elasticsearch](https://www.elastic.co/elasticsearch/) (you will need it installed before running the code).
+The default function for generating psudo-documents in ```sparse_indexer/source_documents.py``` is simply concatenating all contexts citing a given source, but this could be extended to claims or noun chunks, evaluated in the article.

+**Evaluating**

+The evaluation relies on querying the search index with each context from the test data and veryfying, to what extent the returned sources overlap with those expected.
+In this repository, evaluation scripts for the four basic scenarios are included:
+- ```evaluator/evaluation_wiki_dense.py```
+- ```evaluator/evaluation_wiki_sparse.py```
+- ```evaluator/evaluation_fever_dense.py```
+- ```evaluator/evaluation_fever_sparse.py```
+They differ in terms of the context representation (dense or sparse) and test data (Wikipedia-based CSP or FEVER-FRS).
+Depending on the provided input data (e.g. embeddings used while indexing) and paramaters (e.g. using SUPPORTS or REFUTES claims), a variety of experiments can be performed, including those included in the article.
+The FEVER-FRS data can be downloaded from the [Zenodo repository](https://doi.org/10.5281/zenodo.6539087).
+The evaluation measures include procedures published by [Taylor Smith](https://gist.github.com/tgsmith61591/d8aa96ac7c74c24b33e4b0cb967ca519).

 ## Licence

+The source code is released under the [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.html) licence.